omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 Trackers, in the design of OmniBOLT network, play an important role in maitaining the global constant product model.

-When an OmniBOLT node is online, it has to announce itself to the network via a tracker it connects, as the rendezvous, notify its neighbors to know its token type, amount of channels and liquidity reserves.
+When an OmniBOLT node is online, it has to announce itself to the network via a tracker it connects, as the rendezvous, notifying its neighbors to updates its token type, amount of channels and liquidity reserves.
 Omnibolt applies tracker network to register nodes, update status of nodes graph.
 Any tracker can be a rendezvous[5] that allows nodes to connect.

 If you run your own tracker, it needs time to collect all the nodes information in the network, communicate with them to build the graph.
 The longer the nodes are online, the more complete the graph topology information is.